-Grogan served as Education and Community Engagement Conductor of the New Jersey Symphony Orchestra, conductor and Artistic Director of the NJSO Youth Orchestras, the InterSchool Orchestras of New York and the New Jersey Youth Symphony.
-His youth orchestras have performed to capacity crowds at some of the greatest concert halls in the world, including Carnegie Hall and the Musikverein in Vienna.
-He has appeared as a guest conductor at the University of Georgia, Indiana University, the Manhattan School of Music, and the Mannes School of Music Pre-College Division.
-He has also conducted performances with the Little Orchestra Society of New York, the Reno Philharmonic, Adelphi Chamber Orchestra and the New York Concerti Sinfonietta.
+Grogan is currently Director of Orchestral Activities and Professor of Music at the Wanda L. Bass School of Music and Artistic Director of the Oklahoma Youth Orchestras.
+He previously served eleven seasons as Education and Community Engagement Conductor of the New Jersey Symphony Orchestra, and as Conductor and Artistic Director of the NJSO Youth Orchestras, the InterSchool Orchestras of New York and the New Jersey Youth Symphony.
+His youth orchestras have performed to capacity crowds at some of the greatest concert halls in the world and he has appeared as a guest conductor at many universities and with professional orchestras throughout the US.

-Grogan’s prior experience includes teaching for over a decade at the University of Michigan, Ithaca College and Baylor University where he taught conducting and trained future music educators.
+Mr. Grogan is founding Artistic Director of two El Sistema inspired music programs in New Jersey: the Paterson Music Project (PMP) in Paterson and the NJSO CHAMPS in Newark, which currently serve more than 500 students.
+Prior to his work on the east coast, Grogan taught for over a decade at the University of Michigan, Ithaca College, and Baylor University.
 He is also the former Associate Director of Bands and Marching Band Director at the University of Michigan and Baylor University.